microsoftgraph/angular-snippets-rest-sample/README.md

 ## Questions and comments

-We'd love to get your feedback about the Microsoft Graph snippets with Angular sample.
+We'd love to get your feedback about the Microsoft Graph API snippets with Angular sample.
 You can send your questions and suggestions to us in the [Issues](https://github.com/OfficeDev/O365-Angular-Microsoft-Graph-Snippets/issues) section of this repository.

 Questions about Office 365 development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+MicrosoftGraph).
 Make sure that your questions or comments are tagged with [Office365] and [MicrosoftGraph].